vinsol/worldly/README.md

            [applications: [:yamerl, :worldly]]
          end

+  3. Add worldly config data path in config/config.exs

+         config :worldly, :data_path, Path.join(Mix.Project.deps_path, "/worldly/data")

+  4. You can also checkout a [demo mix project](https://github.com/pikender/worldly_test_app) showing use of worldly and its setup.
+Check README and commit-history (4 commits only :) )

 ## Usage

 *Disclaimer:* - Locale need to be added for all corresponding entries in countries or regions to provide `name` and other relevant information.
 It might crash if corresponding locale mapping missing.